Egg Donor FAQ

 The primary risk is a condition called Ovarian Hyper-Stimulation Syndrome.
 This is relatively rare (1-2% of IVF cases).
 Careful monitoring is done by your physician to avoid this possibility.
 Symptoms include weight gain and a feeling of extreme bloating.
 Also, as with any procedure, a risk of infection exists, you will most likely be given antibiotics to avoid this.

 Once a donor is in cycle, the process is quite short, approximately 3 months from selection to the retrieval procedure.
 However, before beginning this process, a donor must be “selected” by an infertile couple or individual and this can sometimes take several months.

 Hopefully not.
 Most appointments are scheduled for early in the morning so a donor will have as little disruption to her schedule as possible.
-The procedure will require an entire day free, however.
+The egg retrieval procedure will require an entire day free, however.
 It is very important that you recognize the level of responsibility required in making and keeping these appointments, and in doing so, be very honest with yourself as to whether or not donation would be possible for you and your work, school and personal schedule.